About

 Awards

-2006 Focused Project Municipalities Under 15,000 (Ashford) for “Roof Relics”
+Focused Project Municipalities Under 15,000 (Ashford) for “Roof Relics) (2006)

 The Friends of Babcock Library envisioned artistic possibilities when the copper roof at Knowlton Memorial Hall was renovated.
 Ashford artist, Jan McCulloch, was the catalyst behind the copper roof ornament project titled Roof Relics.
 She designed and painted miniature Knowlton Halls from the copper tiles that sold as Christmas tree ornaments.
 John Boutin, former caretaker of Babcock Library and Town Hall, showed the Friends how to make three-dimensional stars.
 Stars were cut and fashioned in various sizes; most of the stars were refurbished to a bright copper color or sold in attractive powder blue with copper color peeking through along the lines where the material was bent to the 3-D effect.
 With the fundraising proceeds, the Friends furnish items for the library and money that sponsors the many public programs that the library offers.

-On June 3, 2006, the Friends of Babcock Library received an award based on the following criteria:
+The Friends of Babcock Library received an award based on the following criteria:

-• the project provided mementos of the copper library roof
+- The project provided mementos of the copper library roof

-• money for the library and
+- Funding for the library and

-• people working together to create the relics
+- Community members working together to create the relics

-2010 Focused Project Municipalities Under 15,000 (Ashford) for “Curtain Cut-Ups”
+Focused Project Municipalities Under 15,000 (Ashford) for Curtain Cut-ups) (2010)

-The Friends of Babcock Library orchestrated a “Gifts of the Vine”: Wine and Spirit tasting, Art Sale and Show.
-This major fund raising event heightens awareness of the library by attracting and involving the community.
-Ashford is fortunate to have access to a lovely property, the ESCU Church Farm Center, owned and operated by Eastern CT State University.
-The connection brings both student workers and employees of ESCU to Gifts of the Vine.
+The Friends of Babcock Library orchestrates a “Gifts of the Vine”: Wine and Spirit tasting, Art Sale, and Show.
+This major fundraising event heightens awareness of the library by attracting and involving the community.
+Ashford is fortunate to have access to a lovely property, the Church Farm Center, owned and operated by Eastern CT State University.
 The owner of Ashford Spirit Shoppe graciously provides a variety of wines for tasting through various distributors.
 Attendees are able to order wines at a discounted cost with 10% of the sales going to the Friends.
-Westford Hill Distillery, located in Ashford, offers tastings of brandy.
-Ten to fifteen artists show a variety of art work including braided rugs, pottery, quilts and paintings.
+Westford Hill Distillery, located in Ashford, offers tastings of brandy and other spirits.
 Local musicians provide music for the event.
-The setting is bucolic and attendees enjoy a wonderful afternoon tasting wine, viewing art, listening to music, bidding on silent action items and enjoying the delicious appetizers.
-The event adds approximately $4000 to the Friends of Babcock’s budget.
+The setting is bucolic and attendees enjoy a wonderful afternoon tasting wine, viewing art, listening to music, bidding on silent action items.
+The event adds approximately $4000 to the Friends of Babcock Library’s budget.

-• Purchases museum passes
+- Purchases museum passes

-• Funds classic literature replacements
+- Funds classic literature replacements

-• Provides children’s computers and software
+- Provides children’s computers and software

-• Holds book sales
+- Holds book sales

-• Hosts wine tasting and art show
+- Hosts wine tasting and art show

-• Awards scholarships to Ashford high school graduates
+- Awards scholarships to Ashford High School graduates

-• Provides refreshments for events
+- Provides refreshments for events

 Officers